Leapsight/plum_db/doc/plum_db.md

 </code></pre>
 <br />

-Start plumtree_metadadata_manager and link to calling process.
+Start the plum_db server and link to calling process.
+The plum_db server is responsible for managing local and remote iterators.
+No API function uses the server itself.

 <a name="sync_exchange-1"></a>